U.S. concerned over Iraqi threats to force Iran dissidents from camp

 The United States has warned the MEK that its cooperation in moving from Camp Ashraf would be a key factor as the United States weighs whether to remove it from the U.S. list of foreign terrorist organizations.

-Also known as the People's Mujahideen Organization of Iran, the group led a guerilla campaign against the U.S.-backed Shah of Iran during the 1970s, including attacks on U.S. targets.
-Some Iranians vilify the group for allying itself with Iraq's Saddam during the 1980-1988 Iran-Iraq war.
+Also known as the People's Mujahideen Organization of Iran, the group led a guerrilla campaign against the U.S.-backed Shah of Iran during the 1970s, including attacks on U.S. targets.
+Some Iranians vilify the group for allying itself with Iraq's Saddam during the 1980-88 Iran-Iraq war.